kitao/processing.rb/README.md

 jruby -S processing.rb [sketchfile]
 ```

-While a sketch file is running, it will be reloaded automatically when the `.rb` files in the same directory of it are updated.
+While the sketch file is running, it will be reloaded automatically when the `.rb` files in the same directory are updated.

 ### Handling input data

-The information of the keyboard and mouse can be obtained in the same way of Processing in Java.
+The information of the keyboard and mouse can be obtained in the same way as Processing in Java.

 But please note that the `keyPressed` and `mousePressed` methods in Java are renamed to `key_pressed?` and `mouse_pressed?` to avoid duplication of the names.